How Post-Training Reshapes LLMs: A Mechanistic View on Knowledge, Truthfulness, Refusal, and Confidence: Knowledge Storage and Representation

-where a high value indicates that some knowledge is stored in the $l$-th layer at the $i$-th token.
+where a high value indicates knowledge about $s$ is stored in the $l$-th layer at the $i$-th token.

-In order to aggregate the location of individual knowledge and analyze the knowledge storage location in general, we average the patching results over all the statements, where we carefully curate the statements to have the same token lengths and token positions.
-We use (true, false) statement pairs for patching, where each pair only differs in their subjects, and we explain the dataset construction details in Appendix~\ref{section:appendix_knowledge_dataset}.
-We construct input prompts by 4-shot examples containing 2 true statements and 2 false statements, followed by the final statement.
-Patching is applied to the final statement using the methods described above.
-The aggregated results ($\tilde{M}_i^l$) are normalized ($M_i^l$) for better visualization:
+In order to analyze the general locations of knowledge beyond individual knowledge, we average the patching results from a set $D$ of carefully curated statements with the same length and the same subject/object token positions, and each $(s,\hat{s})$ statement pair for patching only differ in their subjects (see Appendix~\ref{section:appendix_knowledge_dataset} for dataset construction details).
+We construct input prompts using 4-shot examples containing 2 true statements and 2 false statements with answers, followed by the question statement.
+Patching is applied to the question statement via three forward pass as described above.
+Then we aggregate the results for each $(l, i)$ and normalize them across all layers $l \in L$ and tokens $i \in I$ for better visualization: